isabellwaas/isabellwaas/README.md

 #### 🌳 &nbsp; TeamGruenbaum
 ##### Backend Projects
 - [UniFlitzer](https://github.com/TeamGruenbaum/UniFlitzer) - RESTful web service written in Kotlin using Spring Boot that enables users to offer, join or request rides and communicate with each other.
 It also promotes the formation of long-term carpools.
-Verification through university login and the provision of detailed information about drivers and passengers, ensures a safe, student-only community
+Verification through university e-mail and the provision of detailed information about drivers and passengers, ensures a safe, student-only community
 - [RESTfulFrameworksComparison](https://github.com/TeamGruenbaum/RESTfulFrameworksComparison) – Implementation of a specification for a fictitious RESTful web service in different languages and frameworks

 ##### Fullstack Projects